An unknown malware

 In most cases I didn't receive even a basic reply.
 It made me wonder whether they're just using fake job postings to collect as much information for free as possible.

 The skill set presented in this article doesn't seem to meet the expectations of these recruiters.
-The videos attached to the article were produced with the dedication of a single person over a long period of time, yet they still weren’t good enough for those who only crave shallow, trivial content.
+The videos attached to the article were produced with the dedication of a single person over a long period of time, yet they still weren't good enough for those who only crave shallow, trivial content.

-The recruitment process somehow seems to support the idea that sensitive data is being collected without permission under the pretext of various features — unless the entire solution has been deliberately designed for spying on the user in this case, the cybersecurity solution ends up turning against the very company it was originally meant to protect.

-Hiding a network connection at the process level (Windows 10 22H2 - Windows 11 25H2)

 Your product development simply can't keep up with the competition when you refuse to hire the right talent.

+The recruitment process somehow seems to support the idea that sensitive data is being collected without permission under the pretext of various features — unless the entire solution has been deliberately designed for spying on the user in this case, the endpoint security solution ends up turning against the very company it was originally meant to protect.

+Kernel‑level malware - Capable of hiding a network connection at the process level (Windows 10 22H2 - Windows 11 25H2)

 This kind of thing has been running around undetected on both personal and corporate devices for, what, about a decade now on users devices without them having the slightest clue.

 The source code of the UNKNOWN‑123 project